 The kid complained about the dark, she had a thick Brooklyn accent.
 Without a word, the Hacker activated a flashlight app, as did the others.
 In the newfound light he could see that the kid looked at him as if he was some kind of wizard.
-The Veteran looked him up and down with a glare and raised brow, curious of just who he’d followed into the dark.
+The Veteran looked him up and down with a glare and raised brow, curious of just who he’d followed into the darkness below Manhattan.
 The woman however stared calmly behind her mask of smiling rebellion.

 The Veteran spoke up, “Son you don’t know shit about pressure.
 Besides, what if we already know someone’s name?
 What then?” his eyes glanced at the teenager.

 “Good point.”
 He nodded and held out his hands, indicating that he meant not offense, “Then let’s say that it’s in case I get caught.
 I don’t want to be the reason anyone else gets locked up if I can help it.”